New :Karmen takes over Silvr activities

 What are the most suitable financing options for urgent cash needs?

-In case of urgent need of cash, it is necessary to resort to fast financing solutions with reactive partners.
-Extending one's runway is not easy and must be anticipated, with actors specific to this demand.
+When there is an urgent need for cash, it is necessary to resort to rapid financing solutions with responsive partners.
+Extend your runway is not easy and must be anticipated, with players specific to this demand.
 If the entrepreneur can count on friends and family, then love money is a good solution.

 What are the different types of medium-term financing for companies?

-The best medium- or long-term financing corresponds to equity investments by business angels or VCs.
-The objective of these investors is to realize a capital gain on their investment.
-In exchange, they stay in the company's capital for about 5 years.
+The best medium- to long-term financing comes from business angels or VCs.
+The aim of these investors is to realize a capital gain on their investment.
+In exchange, they remain shareholders for around 5 years.

 What are the different types of long-term financing for companies?